feltcute/ModdingDocsMGD/Doc/Manual/Events/Additions.rst

 Check **_EventAdditionExample.json** in *Json/Events/* for an example.

-The overview will proceed to go over valid keys in event additions, how they're added to the base event json, and if their inclusion is required.
+The overview will proceed to go over valid :term:`keys` in event additions, how they're added to the base event json, and if their inclusion is required.

 .. note::